joez-7/Hardware-Digital-Design/fifo/README.md

 ## First In, First Out (FIFO)
 ### Synchronous FIFO
 A synchronous FIFO works by using a read pointer and a write pointer to track locations in memory.
-The write pointer represents the next location where data be written, while the read pointer represents the next location where data will be read.
+The write pointer represents the next location where data will be written, while the read pointer represents the next location where data will be read.
 The reason it's called synchronous FIFO is that both pointers are updated on the same clock edge, unlike asynchronous FIFO (which we’ll get to later).
 We use synchronous FIFO because in many cases, the write rate is faster than the read rate, so without a buffer, data could be lost because new data can be written before the old data can be read.

 Whenever a write or read happens, their corresponding pointer increments to the next location, but write can only occur if write is enabled and the FIFO is not full.
 While a read can only occur if read is enabled and the FIFO is not empty.